Overview

 Fetch size

-at the transformation level overrides Fetch Size set the Connection level.
+• Overrides Fetch Size at the Connection level.

 Max records